-Maude Smith Memorial Scholarship Margaret and Bill Smylie Scholarship Given to a sophomore Tuition Guarantee student who has an exceptional record in freshman English courses.
+Maude Smith Memorial Scholarship Given to a sophomore Tuition Guarantee student who has an exceptional record in freshman English courses.
 Financial need and career plans are also considered.
-Awarded to a single parent with definite need in the nursing program.
-Waters Family Scholarship The recipient must start MCC following high school graduation, enroll in the University Transfer or two year program, must maintain a "C" average.
-Primary consideration to a current employee's child, stepchild in the home of employee, or employee's grandchild of Waters International Trucks or Waters Truck and Tractor.
+Margaret and Bill Smylie Scholarship Awarded to a single parent with definite need in the nursing program.
 State Farm Companies Scholarship Awarded to a non-traditional student based on financial need and merit.
-Norma Rawlings Webb Scholarship Awarded to a non-traditional single parent female student.
 Structural Steel Services Scholarships Given to deserving MCC students whose parents or spouses work at Structural Steel Services.
-Tommy Webb Memorial Business Scholarship Awarded to an outstanding business student.
 David Sumrall Memorial Construction Trades Scholarship Awarded to a student in the Construc- tion Trades Program in need of as- sistance to purchase tools.
 Chosen by the instructor.
-Garnett and James Cox Wilbourn Memorial Scholarship Awarded to a deserving Tuition Guarantee student based on merit and need.
-Selection made by the Foundation Office.
 Construction Services/ A. C. Terry Scholarship Awarded to a student in the Construction Trades Program.
-Mavis Williams Memorial Awarded to a non-traditional student in the ADN Program who is divorced or Walter H. Thompson Memorial Scholarship Awarded to a Radiologic Technology student.
+Walter H. Thompson Memorial Scholarship Awarded to a Radiologic Technology student.
 Chosen by the instructors.
-Nursing Scholarship widowed, has custody of her children and is receiving no other assistance.
 Dr. Dan Thornton Memorial Nursing Scholarship Given to a deserving nursing student.
-Charles and Jean Winright Scholarship Awarded to a Tuition Guarantee student based on merit.
-Mae Carroll Thornton Scholarship Jacob Toney Memorial Given to a student who is a mother and is studying in a health care program.
-Awarded to a Clarke County resident in W. C. Winstead Scholarship Awarded to a student in the Construction Trades Program.
-Must maintain a "B" average.
-Scholastic ability, leadership ability, and potential financial need are Scholarship a health program. considered in selection.
+Mae Carroll Thornton Scholarship Given to a student who is a mother and is studying in a health care program.
+Jacob Toney Memorial Scholarship Awarded to a Clarke County resident in a health program.
 Upward Bound Scholarships Recipients selected through Boys and Girls Club.
-WTOK Scholarship Awarded to a deserving student in Broadcast Communication Technology Program.
-Bob and Barbara Walker MS resident majoring in either elementary education or the music Charles and Doretha Young, MLK Scholarships Awarded to a student with scholastic ability and need.
-Scholarship program and plans to attend Mississippi State University or Millsaps College.
-Charles L. Young, Sr. Awarded to a student in the MCC Rodney Walker Technology Scholarship Given to an engineering or drafting major who has financial need.
-Scholarship Cosmetology Program.
+Bob and Barbara Walker Scholarship MS resident majoring in either elementary education or the music program and plans to attend Mississippi State University or Millsaps College.
+Rodney Walker Technology Scholarship Given to an engineering or drafting major who has financial need.
 Les Wallace Memorial Scholarship Awarded to a student in the Electrical Technology Program or Electronics Technology Program.